FarhanaIslamSaima/Railway-ticket-booking-/README.md

 # 📘 Software Requirements Specification (SRS)

-## 🚆 Railway Booking Web Application
+## 🎟️ Event Booking Web Application

 ---

 ## 1. Introduction

 ### 1.1 Purpose
-The purpose of this document is to outline the software requirements for a web-based Railway Booking Application.
-The system will allow users to search trains, book tickets, and manage their bookings.
-Admins will be able to manage trains, routes, and booking records.
+The purpose of this document is to outline the software requirements for a web-based Event Booking Application.
+The system allows users to explore events and book tickets, while organizers can post and manage their events.
+Admins oversee the platform’s operations.

 ### 1.2 Scope
 The application will support:
 - User registration and login
-- Train search and filtering
+- Event discovery and filtering
-- Real-time seat availability
+- Real-time ticket availability
 - Booking and cancellation
 - Payment gateway integration
+- Organizer dashboard for managing events
-- Admin panel for train and booking management
+- Admin panel for platform moderation

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **Django** – Python-based web framework (backend)